daturit/lisa_studio/README.md

 ## 5. Data Security

-Lisa Studio applies industry-standard security measures to protect your data:
+Bao Vy applies industry-standard security measures to protect your data:

 - Only authorized personnel have access to personal data
 - Data is stored in secure, firewall-protected environments